Lexington Creek Sweep

 Lexington Creek Sweep is an opportunity to protect our local creeks through neighborhood, backyard and park litter cleanups.
 Rain washes litter into storm drains that lead straight to local creeks.
 That means clean communities lead to clean creeks!
 Creek Sweep is a great opportunity to make a difference by picking up litter.

 Free Creek Sweep kits are packaged in car litter bags and contain trash bags and disposable gloves for individual or family litter cleanups.
 If you would like kits for your litter cleanup, email LiveGreen@lexingtonky.gov.
 Creek Sweep kits are also available periodically at parks and partner locations.
-If you're looking for resources for a group cleanup, please check out the Great American Cleanup.

 Cleaning up litter anywhere, not just near a creek, helps improve water quality.
 If it's on the ground, it's in our water!
 If you don't have a creek nearby in a backyard or a park, you can pick up litter along the sidewalk, in a park or in neighborhood greenspaces.
 Do not go onto private property without the permission of the property owner.